 The area right outside the stadium is known as Krzyzewskiville, and students will camp out for days here to obtain tickets to the more popular games being played.
 Inside they’re called the Cameron crazies and they have all sorts of antics to pull out throughout the game.
 This is one of the more uniquely local things to do in Durham.

 The Durham Performing Arts Center is one of the largest venues in North Carolina.
 It can hold 2,700 guests and hosts about 200 performances every year.
 The productions range from Broadway shows to international musical acts to dance recitals.

 The building itself is a work of art, boasting modern architecture with clean lines and gorgeous glass walls.
 It’s renowned throughout the country as one of the best centers of its kind.
 They’ve had the likes of Hamilton, the Carolina Ballet, and North Carolina Opera grace their stage.

 Brightleaf Square is set in a pair of historic tobacco warehouses called Watts and Yuille, that have since been revitalized into a trendy area for foodie favorites and locally owned shops.
 The buildings are a beautiful sight to behold.
 Inside you’ll find a diverse variety of delectable eats from Italian, to Japanese, to Mexican.

 Sit outside on the brick-lined boulevards for al fresco fares of your choosing.
-We especially loved our mouthwatering meal at Saint James Seafood.
 The shops are trendy yet unique, try Indio for artisan wares, James Kennedy Antiques for vintage finds, and Bull City Olive Oil for all your specialty cooking needs.